Your Home May Have Money-Making Opportunites For You

 Back in 2003, one woman who rented her Maple home near Canada’s Wonderland for a movie shoot ended up scoring $13,000 for three days of filming.
 She also got to meet Whoopi Goldberg.

 Where can I rent my house for filming?

 Your Home Your Money

-You can make money utilizing your home and the benefits are great if it helps you to pay off debt, build an emergency fund, invest or stash cash.
+You can make money utilizing your home, and the benefits are great if it helps you pay off debt, build an emergency fund, invest or stash cash.

-Whatever you choose to do always weight the pros and cons and make sure that you can pay back if you borrow.
+Whatever you choose to do, always weigh the pros and cons and make sure you can pay back if you borrow.

 Your home is a wealth of money if you’re prepared to do some extra work to create this new income flow.

-Lastly, always check with your insurance company before taking any steps to rent inside or the outside of your home.
+Lastly, always check with your insurance company before taking any steps to rent inside or outside your home.